mhanders/spam-filter-api/readme.md

 The concept of a batch classifier is interesting.
 The potential gain I see from that design would be an increase in efficiency due to focussed processing.
 By the nature of my naive Bayes algorithm, however, I saw limited potential gain from batch processing.

+A large part of the design process revolved around the training endpoints.
+As it stands, anybody can access the training endpoints (indeed, anyone can access `/classify/` too).
+The training feature really relies on the idea of a caring community that would treat the filter as a community project/tool and make sure the spam/ham sent was accurate.
+Of course, as it stands the application is open to malicious users who could poison the Distribution entirely.
+Ideally some kind of authentication would be added.
+Perhaps that authentication could be linked to a rep-based open-source software community (users above a rep threshold would have sufficient credentials).

 ####Scaling

 By the time-intensive nature of the algorithm used, scaling would warrant many more processors/multiple threads.
 Random routing of users would probably be a sufficient way to distribute, although it would be worth researching if certain types of spam are more likely in certain locales.
 If so, location-based routing, with different Distribution models for each server location, could provide more than a latency decrease.